Custom Packaging FAQs

 Quantity (how many do you need? are they all the same or are there several versions?)

-- Do you have a physical sample of the contents?
-Being able to send us a sample so we can fit things exactly always results in a better fit
+Do you have a physical sample of the contents?
+Being able to send us a sample so we can size things exactly always results in a better fit

-Do you have an references to other packaging/printing projects that will help us understand you vision
+Do you have an references to other packaging/printing projects that will help us understand your vision?

 When do you need these in-hand?
 (Custom packaging takes time).